drritany/backend/readMe.md

 3. [Technologies](#technologies)

 ## Overview
 This is the backend of Dr Ritany website.
-Note: Application is not yet ready

 ## Languages
 * Handlebars